BaxterStockman/dotfiles/README.md

 #### Functions

-- `parseopts`: `dotfiles` passes through all command line options after a literal `--` to this function.
-If you'd like to handle command line options, this is the place to do it -- they'll come through in good old `$@`.
-This function is optional.
-- `run`: This is where the bulk of the work is done.  `run` receives two
+- `pre`: This is called once per sourced file prior to the `run`
-  arguments: `$1` contains a source file somewhere in `processdir`, and `$2` contains the (putative) destination file -- i.e., somewhere in `DOTFILES_DESTDIR`.
+- `run`: This is where the bulk of the work is done.  `run` is called once for each file located in `processdir`.
+It receives two arguments: `$1` contains a source file somewhere in `processdir`, and `$2` contains the (putative) destination file -- i.e., somewhere in `DOTFILES_DESTDIR`.
 This function is mandatory, and `dotfiles` will silently ignore any sourced file that doesn't contain it.
 - `check`: this function is passed the same arguments as `run`.
 If `run` should not be executed for a given input set, `check` should ouput a string (preferably containing the reason why these inputs should be skipped, since